femtomc/pistachio/README.md

 After building, you should be able to use the compiler on `ubuntu-latest`, even `apple-darwin`.

-Assuming you have a reference `ocamlc`, you can run all the test programs with
+Assuming you have a reference `ocamlc` on `$PATH`, you can run all the test programs with

 ```
 ./target/debug/test